Soccer-Milan sink further with 4-0 loss to Lazio

 ROME, Jan 24 (Reuters) - Lazio humbled AC Milan with a superb 4-0 home victory in Serie A on Tuesday, extending the champions' winless run to five games in all competitions.

+"There are many things not working (at Milan) at the moment," coach Stefano Pioli said.

+"There's mentality, tactical issues because we conceded on some situations that we certainly should have read differently."

-Midfielder Sergej Milinkovic-Savic fired Lazio in front after four minutes with a low shot into the bottom-left corner after Mattia Zaccagni set him up with a cross into the middle of the box.
+Milinkovic-Savic fired Lazio in front after four minutes with a low shot into the bottom-left corner after Zaccagni set him up with a cross into the middle of the box.

+Anderson could have added a second goal for Lazio in the 36th minute but the pass he received from Pedro just in front goal was slightly too powerful for the Brazilian to convert.

-Zaccagni then doubled their lead in the 38th minute after midfielder Adam Marusic hit the post from the edge of the six-yard box, for the Italian to follow up with a tap-in from close range.
+However, Zaccagni doubled Lazio's lead two minutes later, after midfielder Adam Marusic hit the post from the edge of the six-yard box for the Italian to follow up with a tap-in from close range.

+Milan had a chance to pull one back four minutes into the second half, but midfielder Ismael Bennacer sent his powerful free kick inches wide of the right post.

-Lazio made it 3-0 from the spot through winger Luis Alberto, after they were awarded a penalty for a foul by Pierre Kalulu on Spaniard Pedro.
+Lazio, who were without injured striker Ciro Immobile, who has seven goals in Serie A this season, made it 3-0 from the spot through Luis Alberto, after they were awarded a penalty for a foul by Pierre Kalulu on Spaniard Pedro.

-Midfielder Felipe Anderson wrapped up the scoring for Lazio in the 75th minute, calmly converting Luis Alberto's precise cross from the edge the box.
+Anderson wrapped up the scoring for Lazio in the 75th minute, calmly converting Luis Alberto's precise cross from the edge the box for his sixth Serie A goal this season, and fourth in consecutive games in all competitions.

-Lazio moved up to third place on 37 points from 19 games, one point behind Milan and 13 off the leaders Napoli.
-They are now level with fourth-placed Inter Milan and AS Roma in fifth.
+The mood was buoyant in the Lazio camp, with opening scorer Milinkovic-Savic not ruling out a title charge.

+"Why not?
+If we play like this against the reigning champions, why can't we do that?," he said when asked whether Lazio could a target a first title since 1999-2000.

 (Reporting by Anita Kobylinska in Washington D.C.
 Editing by Toby Davis)